The Regimental Band and Pipes: The Royal Nova Scotia International Tattoo 2013

 The Citadel Regimental Band and Pipes were the United States representative to the 2013 Royal Nova Scotia International Tattoo.
 The Tattoo, the world's largest annual indoor show, is presented annually the first week each July by the Royal Nova Scotia International Tattoo Society with support from the Government of Canada, the Province of Nova Scotia, the Canadian Forces, the Royal Canadian Mounted Police, the Halifax Regional Municipality and the Corporate Community.
 The Nova Scotia Tattoo was first held in 1979 to mark the visit of HM Queen Elizabeth The Queen Mother to Nova Scotia for the International Gathering of the Clans.
 It has been held every year since and was granted Royal Status by Her Majesty The Queen in 2006 on the occasion of her 80th Birthday.

 The Royal Edinburgh Military Tattoo 2015

 Selected for a third time to represent the United States at the 2015 Tattoo, the Regimental Band performed the opening fanfare for the Tattoo's theme, "East meets West", as well as the massed bands finale.
 Combined with the Citadel pipe band, their own seven-minute segment of the show featured musical numbers reflecting a wide variety of uniquely American music.

-The Royal Edinburgh Military Tattoo 2022
+The Royal Edinburgh Military Tattoo 2024

+The Citadel Regimental Band and Pipes attended the Royal Edinburgh Military Tattoo in August 2024 under the direction of LtCol Timothy Smith and Major Jim Dillahey.
+The Citadel was also the only American college band to attend the tattoo in this year and their set consisted of many original works composed by the directors.
+Other works include "Take Me Home (Country Roads)" by John Denver (1971) and "I'm Shipping up to Boston" by the Dropkick Murphys (2004).